In this article:

 - When tilting your head forward to drain out the blood through the nose, make sure that the head remains above the heart level to slow down the bleeding.
 Therefore, sticking your head between your legs is not advised as the downward pressure can amplify the blood flow.
 Lying flat on your back is also ill-advised for the same reason and will only cause the blood to pool inside the nasal cavity and run down the throat.

 Complications Related to Nosebleeds

-Persistent or heavy nosebleeds can also result in an anemic condition and cardiac dysfunctions, thereby reducing the affected person’s quality of life.
+Persistent or heavy nosebleeds can also result in an anemic (6) condition and cardiac dysfunctions.

 When to See a Doctor

-- If the nosebleed is severe enough to cause a heavy amount of blood loss
+- The nosebleed is severe enough to cause a heavy amount of blood loss.

-- If you start vomiting blood, as a result of swallowing a lot of it
+- You start vomiting blood after swallowing a lot of it.

-- If the nosebleed occurs in the wake of a serious injury to the nose
+- The nosebleed occurs in the wake of a serious injury to the nose.

 Expert Answers (Q&A)